-Kids First Chicago, as the Renaissance Schools Fund and New Schools for Chicago, opened 81 new, innovate schools across the district between 2004 and 2014 — spurring an era dramatic improvement for Chicago’s public schools.
+Kids First Chicago, as the Renaissance Schools Fund and New Schools for Chicago, helped open 81 new, innovative schools across the district between 2004 and 2014 — spurring an era of dramatic improvement for Chicago’s public schools.

 Since our re-launch in 2015, we have:

 Spearheaded the release of a new high school universal enrollment platform,

 Produced a comprehensive fact base on all students in public schools in Chicago to contribute to data-driven decision-making,

 Empowered more than 15,000 students and their families, including 900 parent champions, to advocate for improved access, quality, and transparency in Chicago public education.

 Today, Chicago’s graduation rate is climbing toward 80%.
 Yet, there is much more to be done.
 We need visionaries like you to once again take bold action, ensuring that every kid in every neighborhood has access to a world-class education.